The Best Way to Determine Leadership? Or a Corrupt, Divisive, Failed System?

 Reagan even said: "We must remove government's smothering hand ... to reinvigorate those social and economic institutions which serve as a buffer and a bridge between the individual and the state."
 And "Through more and more rules and regulations and confiscatory taxes, the government was taking more of our money, more of our options, and more of our freedom."

-Reaganites have been repeating such rhetoric ever since.
-But the fact is that Reagan's rhetoric was simply misleading and even deceptive corporate and banking propaganda -- designed to prevent government regulation of commerce and enable corporations and banks to operate with free licence.
+Reaganites have been repeating such misleading rhetoric ever since.
+Steve Bannon shouts it from the roof tops, and admits he and Trump want to destroy administrative government.
+But the fact is that Bannon and Trump are tyrannical demagogic fools, and Reagan's rhetoric was simply deceptive corporate and banking propaganda -- designed to prevent government regulation of commerce and enable corporations and banks to pay little or no taxes and operate with free license.

 If you read Ronald Reagan's Real Legacy, you will see how and why he erroneously claimed, and probably even believed, that private institutions like big businesses, corporations, religious groups and other private interest groups were the real providers of our freedom and liberty, not government.